# #

-EVOLVE TO EVOKE THE POWER OF CHANGING REGIMES
+EVOLVE WITH CHANGING REGIMES

 The equestrian statue of the king on pont Neuf bridge is their common origin.